dzaja123/parkinsons-prediction/README.md

 A custom regression model is implemented using TensorFlow.
 The architecture of the model includes multiple dense layers with different activation functions.

+# Decision Tree Model
+A Decision Tree model is employed to capture and understand non-linear relationships within the dataset.
+Decision Trees are tree-like models that recursively split the data based on feature values, providing clear decision paths.

+# SVM Model
+A Support Vector Machine (SVM) model is utilized to capture complex relationships between features and target variables.
+SVM is a powerful algorithm for both classification and regression tasks, and it works by finding the optimal hyperplane that best separates the data points.

 # Random Forest Model
-A Random Forest model is trained and evaluated to provide a benchmark for comparison with the custom regression model.
+A Random Forest model is implemented as a benchmark for comparison with the custom regression model.
+Random Forests are an ensemble learning technique that combines multiple decision trees to improve overall performance and robustness.

 # Results
 The evaluation results for both the custom regression model and the Random Forest model are presented, including key metrics such as: